joelouthan/Theologicus/src/genesis/genesis18-16-33.md

 Speak the gospel with the sense of urgency, for:

->**2 Corinthians 6:1-2** (CSB) Working together with him, we also appeal to you, “Don’t receive the grace of God in vain.”
+>**2 Corinthians 6:1-2** Working together with him, we also appeal to you, “Don’t receive the grace of God in vain.”
 For he says:
 >At an acceptable time I listened to you,
 >and in the day of salvation I helped you.
 >See, now is the acceptable time; now is the day of salvation!